bryanjohn05/SignSerenade/README.md

-# SignSerenade: Your Voice in Signs
+# SignSerenade: Your Voice in Signs  (In Development)
 SignSerenade is a web application that bridges the communication gap between Deaf and hearing communities.
 It provides real-time sign language translation, text-to-sign conversion, and an interactive learning module.
 By leveraging cutting-edge technologies like YOLOv11 and WLASL, the project aims to promote inclusivity and accessibility.

 ---